Nonparametric Variable Screening with Optimal Decision Stumps: SDI for nonparametric models

 Thus, the lower bound in Proposition \ref{proposition lipschitz} will follow if we can show that the squared sample covariance factor in \eqref{lower plug} exceeds $ \Var(f_j(X_j)) $ with high probability.
 To this end, note that

-With high probability, (I) can be lower bounded by a multiple of $ \sqrt{\Var(f_j(X_j))} $, using the approximation properties of $ \tilde f_j(\cdot) $ for $f_j(\cdot) $ and a concentration inequality for the sample variance of $ f_j(X_j) $.
-Furthermore, since $ Y - f_j(X_j) $ has conditional mean zero, a Hoeffding type concentration inequality shows that, with high probability, (II) is larger than any (strictly) negative constant, including a multiple of $ -\sqrt{\Var(f_j(X_j))} $.
+With high probability, (I) can be lower bounded by $ C\sqrt{\Var(f_j(X_j))} $, where $ C $ is some constant, using the approximation properties of $ \tilde f_j(\cdot) $ for $f_j(\cdot) $, per the choice of $ D $ and $ M $ from above, and a concentration inequality for the sample variance of $ f_j(X_j) $.
+Furthermore, since $ Y - f_j(X_j) $ has conditional mean zero, a Hoeffding type concentration inequality shows that, with high probability, (II) is larger than any (strictly) negative constant, including $ -(C/2)\sqrt{\Var(f_j(X_j))} $.
 Combining this analysis from \eqref{lower plug} and \eqref{cov}, we obtain the high probability lower bound on $\widehat\Delta(X_j, Y)$ given in Proposition \ref{proposition lipschitz}. \end{proof} Next, we need to ensure that there is a sufficient separation in the impurity reductions between relevant and irrelevant variables.
-To do so, we use Lemma \ref{delta-tail} along with the partial orthogonality assumption in Section \ref{assumptions} to show that the impurity reductions for irrelevant variables will be small with high probability. \begin{lemma} Under Assumptions \ref{assumption additive}, \ref{assumption orthogonality} and \ref{assumption epsilon}, for each $ j \in \calS^c $, with probability at least $ 1- 4n\exp(-n\xi^2/(12(B^2+\sigma^2))) $
+To do so, we use Lemma \ref{delta-tail} along with the partial orthogonality assumption in Section \ref{assumptions} to show that the impurity reductions for irrelevant variables will be small with high probability. \begin{lemma} Under Assumptions \ref{assumption additive}, \ref{assumption orthogonality} and \ref{assumption epsilon}, for each $ j \in \calS^c $, with probability at least $ 1- 4n\exp(-n\xi^2/(12(B^2+\sigma^2))) $,